 Left to their own devices children will learn, placed with others they develop socially, but to maximise their learning potential children need to be stimulated and guided.
 Happiness and safety are vitally important but knowing how to set up learning opportunities and recognise when to engage with a child to ensure maximum learning of real value requires experienced, qualified, specialist intervention.
 The alternative is missed opportunities and potential developmental delay.

 It is important that a child enters their first year of school with a set of skills that will allow them to reach the goals expected them.
 The English system considers a child should be ready to begin their school journey if they are 5 years old before the coming September (aged 6).
 Delaying this start with us will mean your child begins school with fewer skills than others of their age – skills they could have developed.
 What is even better for them is that they begin with us well before 5 years of age.

 Our Reception class is taught by experienced first language English early years specialist teachers – one of whom has been with us for nearly four years.
-The Reception class comprises one classrooms accommodating 16 children in total plus dedicated outdoor space.
+The Reception class comprises one classrooms with a dedicated outdoor space.

 Give your child an excellent start in their acquisition of language, communication, literacy, numeracy, socialisation, physical, creative and emotional development – give them a TLC experience!

 Our Kindergarten and Reception classes are taught by experienced first language English early years specialist teachers.

 The EYFS profile describes what a child should achieve prior to school, including in the Reception year.
 Completion of this is a pre-requisite for a child to be fully prepared to access the English National Curriculum that guides our teaching throughout the rest of the school.